Published By Janet Gershen-Siegel at May 30th, 2018

 A financially stressed company is characterized as a firm which has discontinued operations following assignment of bankruptcy; voluntarily withdrawn from business operation leaving unpaid obligations; discontinued operations with loss to creditors; or is in receivership or reorganization, or has made some sort of an arrangement for the benefit of its creditors.

-This section paints a picture of your company’s financial stress percentile versus similar companies.
+So this section paints a picture of your company’s financial stress percentile versus similar companies.

 There are two graphs in this part: